en0/en0.github.com/content/LinkedList.md

 array, the members of a collection do not need to be stored next to each other in memory.
 An array requires blocks of contiguous memory.
 A linked list only needs a reference to the next (and possibly the previous) node.
-This design gives linked lists a characteristic of being __Dynamic__.
+This design gives linked lists a characteristic of being dynamic.
 In other words, the size of the collection can be easily altered during run-time.

-__Let me explain.__
+__Let me explain__

 Using a standard array, we (or the compiler) must define a contiguous block of memory to store our data.
-As an example, lets use an array to store 100 integers.
+As an example, we could use an array to store 100 integers.
 That is 400 bytes (assuming x86) of contiguous memory.
 There is no issue with this.
-We have an insane amount of _virtual address_ space available to us (128 TB in windows 10).
+We have an insane amount of virtual address space available to us (128 TB in windows 10).
 Finding 400 contiguous bytes, or even 4 billion contiguous bytes is not a problem.
-But, what happens if we fill up this array and still have more values to store?
+But what happens when we fill up this array and still have more values to store?

-Now, I know what you are thinking: "In my language i cannot fill up an array.
+Now, I know what you are thinking: "In my language I cannot fill up an array.
 It just gets bigger."
-And you are right.
-But how does the array _get bigger_?
+You are right.
+Let's take it to the next step though and ask the question, how does the array get bigger?

-Many languages like Node, Python, and C#, can define an array of _any size_ using something called dynamic arrays.
-And dynamic arrays are great but they can be expensive.
-When a container runs out of space, it must be resized.
+Many languages like Node, Python, and C#, can define an array of any size using something called dynamic array.
+Dynamic arrays have their advantages, but their use comes at a cost.
+When the data of a dynamic array exceeds its pre-allocated space, it is resized.
+This is most often done by duplicating the entire array, including addtional space for new values.
-Often, the this is done by duplicating the array in a new location in memory wile reserving a little more space to store additional values.

-In our example, a system using dynamic arrays would have to tie up a minimum of 804 bytes of memory and ask the processor to copy all 400 bytes to the new memory location.
+In our example, a system using dynamic arrays would lock a minimum of 804 bytes of memory and ask the processor to copy all 400 bytes to the new memory location.
 With 400 bytes this is not an issue.
-But 4 Billion bytes of data is another store.
-It might be easy to find 4G of consecutive address space but it is another matter to have 8G physically mapped into memory just to save 4 bytes of data.
+With 4 Billion bytes, though, you can see where this is heading.
+While it might be easy to find 4G of consecutive address space, it is no trivial task activly read and write over 8G of memory on a system that might have only 4G of physical RAM.

 In this situation, using a linked list would use more memory (overhead for pointers to the next node) but would not require it all be mapped simultaneously.
 Nor would it require the processor copy large blocks of memory.
-It would simply allocate an additional 12 bytes of storage, 8 bytes for the next pointer and 4 bytes for the value, and put the location of this new node in the next field of the last entry.
+It would simply allocate an additional 12 bytes of storage: 8 bytes for the next pointer, and 4 bytes for the value, then put the location of this new node in the next field of the last entry.
 Insertion time is constant.

 ## Fast Insertion and Deletion